wsseabor/ai-notebook/README.rst

         each node

 Hidden Layer:
+    Where the "deep" of deep learning introduces itself.
+With hidden layers we have successive layers of representation that can further prune model output.

-    - Any layer of nodes that is between the initial input and final output layer of nodes, used to further tune and moderate link weights and the final signal
+    Any layer of nodes that is between the initial input and final output layer of nodes, used to further tune and moderate link weights and the final signal

 Backpropogation:
-    - In order to modify link weights succefully in a way that does not overfit the error, proportional weight tuning via backpropogation is used
+    In order to modify link weights succefully in a way that does not overfit the error, proportional weight tuning via backpropogation is used

-    - Our earlier error function is used here, as we have the target (expected) data and the output signal
+    Our earlier error function is used here, as we have the target (expected) data and the output signal